dlcNine/TypeWriter/README.md

 .writeAll(text, options) // string, object
     - Renders the entire string at once to the specified target.

-    - The options object may look like the following:
+    - The optional options object may look like the following:

         {
             speed: 200,    // number (milliseconds)